shubhangi-mish/Text-based-AI-Application/README.md

 Verify the factual accuracy of a given text using Hugging Face's fact-checking capabilities.
 - Output file
 This includes the feature of an output file that contains all the function outputs executed till then.
+- Voice Assistant
+This gives a feature of a voice assistant and its capabilites to use this application.